‘Hardest Geezer’ announces long-distance running return at London Marathon

 Russ Cook said he planned to run the marathon on Sunday for charity despite only finishing his 352-day challenge on April 7.

-A man from West Sussex who recently ran the entire length of Africa has shared his plan to return to long-distance running at the upcoming London Marathon.
+Hardest Geezer Russ Cook, who ran the entire length of Africa, will return to long-distance running at the London Marathon on April 21.

-Russ Cook, nicknamed Hardest Geezer, said he planned to run the marathon on Sunday for charity despite only finishing his 352-day challenge on April 7.
+Mr Cook, from West Sussex, said he planned to run the marathon for charity despite only finishing his 352-day challenge on April 7.

 The 27-year-old covered more than 16,000km, took over 19 million steps and passed through 16 countries before crossing the finish line in Ras Angela, Tunisia’s most northerly point.